 In Edinburgh, you must see Edinburgh Castle, for no visit would be complete without this, Holyrood Palace, the Queen’s official residence in Scotland, The Royal Yacht Britannia, now moored in Leith harbour – see also the exciting property development and newest shopping centres, Edinburgh Zoo, a complete day out for all the family, Dynamic Earth, the story of our planet's past present and future, The Camera Obscura, and explore the wonders of light and illusion, and John Knox House part of Edinburgh‘s Reformation history sited on the Royal Mile.

 Or take the example and challenge of some of our previous guests.
 They have ventured (in the day) as far as Inverness, Aberdeen, Mallaig and the Road to the Isles, Oban, Inverary, North Berwick , Loch Ness and Fort William and of course Glen Coe, Culloden and other battle sites.

-  If you are looking for Scotland’s historic houses why not visit Hopetoun House or Drumlanrig, Inverary Castle, Dalmeny House, or check out others at the Stately Homes website.
+If you are looking for Scotland’s historic houses why not visit Hopetoun House or Drumlanrig, Inverary Castle, and Dalmeny House.
 All those mentioned are within 90 minutes easy drive from Thorntree.
 New Lanark is less than one hour away, as is The Antonine wall, (part of our Roman Britain history), both now World Heritage sites.

 Are Gardens your thing?